 Men who gave dark websites a high rating were more likely to describe those sites using very positive words like “happy,” “fun,” and “amazing.”
 By contrast, women who rated the dark sites highly tended to use more reserved descriptions, like “expensive,” “professional,” and “elegant.”

-(Editor’s note: Yes, this study was a fairly small sample size, and the differences were not large enough to conclude that all women like bright websites and hate dark ones.
-Keep gender differences in mind, but be sure to run your own tests to see how men and women respond to your site!)
+(Editor’s note: This study was a fairly small sample size and the differences were not large enough to conclude that all women like bright websites and hate dark ones.
+Keep gender differences in mind, but be sure to run your own tests to see how men and women respond to your site or app.)

 How does your site or app appear to your users who have visual impairments?